sentrysoftware/metricshub/hws-otel-collector/src/site/markdown/security/security.md

 keywords: security, password, encrypt, key, certificate, tls, authentication
-description: ${project.name} delivers several security mechanisms to help secure its passwords stored in the YAML configuration files and its internal network communications.
+description: Security mechanisms to encrypt passwords and secure the configuration files and its internal network communications.

 # Security